alro5921/problem-gambling-study/README.md

 ## Dataset

 My dataset was provided by the [The Transparency Project](http://www.thetransparencyproject.org/).
 They compiled a sample of 4000 subscribers from European online gambling website bwin.
 Half of these subscribers were flagged by the company’s Responsible Gaming (RG) system between November 2008 and November 2009, and the other half were controls matched to a flagged subscriber's deposit date.
-The Transparency Project provided three tables tables were provided: Demographic information of the subscribers, the gambling history of each subscriber, and the information associated with the Responsible Gaming intervention on each flagged user.
+The Transparency Project provided three tables: Demographic information of the subscribers, the gambling history of each subscriber, and the information associated with the Responsible Gaming intervention on each flagged user.

 For the sake of brevity, I'll be referring to subscribers who had some Responsible Gaming intervention as *RG-flagged Users* and subscribers who haven't as *Non-RG Users*.